Kelly Ripa Sports A Thick Mustache In New Instagram Share

 “Love him and the show.
 I always watched Magnum PI back in the day,” said a fan of their love for the actor, who skyrocketed to fame in the 1980s with the popular crime drama television series.

 “Tom Selleck is a class act and oh by the way just soooo handsome!
 Blue Bloods is my favorite show!
 So happy to see him on your show!
-You guys are a riot!” remarked a second follower followed by a smile and heart emoji.
+You guys are a riot!” remarked a second fan, followed by a smile and heart emoji.

 “Who knew Ryan would look good in a Tom Selleck mustache?” joked a third fan of the series.